m-reza-rahman/weblogic-kubernetes-operator/documentation/4.0/content/security/openshift.md

 * For WebLogic Server and Fusion Middleware Infrastructure images, `/u01` (or the ultimate parent directory of your Oracle Home and domain if you put them in different locations).

-If your OpenShift environment has a different default security context constraint, you may need to configure OpenShift to allow use of UID 1000 by creating a security context constraint.
-Oracle recommends that you define a custom security context constraint that has just the permissions that are required and apply that to WebLogic pods.
-Oracle does not recommend using the built-in `anyuid` Security Context Constraint, because it provides more permissions than are needed, and is therefore less secure.

 #### Create a custom Security Context Constraint

 For most use cases, customers should use OpenShift's default `restricted` security context constraint.
 If you do need to